deel-ai/oodeel/README.md

 ```
 ## Run an OOD method

-Load an OOD method and use it on an already trained model
+Load an OOD method and use it on an already-trained model

 ```python
 from oodeel.methods import MLS